User images

 In the same routine as Cosrx The 6 Peptide Skin Booster Serum?

 Hi!
 I’m wondering if I can use this serum in the same routine as Cosrx The 6 Peptide Skin Booster Serum?
 I saw somewhere that you shouldn’t have this serum from The Ordinary in the same routine as products that contain copper peptides and niacinamide, which the Cosrx serum does contain.
 What is your opinion and perception?
-Thankful for a reply 🥰Translated from swedish
+Thankful for a reply 🥰

 Combine